Ford Mach-E First Edition Owners Getting Cool Wireframe Sculpture

 The baseplate shows the VIN of the buyer's Mach-E.

 If you're among the folks getting a Ford Mustang Mach-E First Edition in the United States, then there is an extra goodie coming with your electric crossover.
-The Ford Advanced Manufacturing Center is 3d-printing a wireframe sculpture of the prancing horse as a special gift for the early adopters.
+The Ford Advanced Manufacturing Center is 3d-printing a wireframe sculpture of the galloping mustang as a special gift for the early adopters.

 The Ford Advanced Manufacturing Center 3d-prints the sculpture in white.
 It then sends them to a dye facility to color the model Rapid Red Metallic, Grabber Blue Metallic, or Carbonized Gray depending on the shade of the customer's vehicle.
 The baseplate displays the VIN of the person's Mach-E First Edition.